bmaupin/micro-beyond-earth/README.md

 #### Features

 - (In progress) Smaller maps: this alone has the biggest impact on the length of the game
-- (In progress) New game option added to disable Covert Ops
+- New game option added to disable covert operations.
+This automatically aborts all covert operations except for Establish Network, making it so that Covert Ops is only about gathering information.
 - Add ability to disable time victory in game options

 ## Known issues